 The above information will be submitted to DNR in the chemical control permit application a minimum of 3 weeks before control occurs

-DNR review will be based on the Big Blake Lake Aquatic Invasive Species Management Plan 2007-2011

 Separate individual request for chemical control will be directed to the District to be included in the next seasons permit provided they meet the guidelines set by the District and the standards approved

 Objective 3.
 Monitor the success of the harvesting program

+The WDNR harvesting permit, all maps of sensitive areas, identified navigation channels, and of the intensive management sites will be carried on board the harvester while operating at all times.

+GPS coordinates will be established to delineate all harvesting sites, and the harvesting record will be maintained and provided or made available at the end of the season.

-Complete spring and fall point intercept surveys to determine if goals are being met
+Spring and fall point intercept surveys will be completed to determine if goals are being met

 If goals aren’t being met a committee will convene and adapt the goals and objectives as necessary